How do I get into hospitality and travel?

 - sport and fitness: sporting venues, sport and fitness centres

-The Institute of Hospitality, the organisation that represents managers in hospitality, leisure and tourism, runs a scheme called HAVE that enables you to compile evidence of the skills you’ve gained from your part-time job in the industry in a way that will help you find work in future.
-You can find out about the scheme via the Institute of Hospitality website.
+The Institute of Hospitality, the organisation that represents managers in hospitality, leisure and tourism, has previously run a scheme called HAVE that enabled you to compile evidence of the skills you’ve gained from your part-time job in the industry in a way that will help you find work in future.

 The Institute of Hospitality has developed two vocational qualifications, the level 3 and level 4 diploma in hospitality and tourism management, and there are numerous other qualifications you could consider, including NVQs, SVQs, BTEC qualications, apprenticeships, HNCs and HNDs, foundation degrees, bachelor degrees and graduate apprenticeships.
 You can find more about bachelor degree courses in our advice on the study-based route into hospitality careers.